 The individual will most likely require the use of postural support components and power positioning functions to assist in pressure relief, postural realignment and function.

 These components may also help with transfers, sitting tolerance and comfort.
 The power positioning options for consideration include power tilt and recline systems, power adjustable seat height, power articulating leg rests or a power articulating foot platform.
 Providing a power base that can accept oxygen, and eventually a ventilator, is also very important.
+Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z) help clients see and be seen.

 Based on the mobility needs of an individual with ALS, they may benefit from a power base with the ability to accept full seating and positioning options, various drive controls, power positioning, and can accommodate a vent tray and oxygen holder.